GreigHuth/DiscordGameTracker/README.md

 2. To allow users to make decisions on what to play based on what the other people in the server are playing.

 ## Current Commands:
-`!topgames10 or !topgames5` - Displays the top 10 or top 5 games played that month
+`!topgames10 or !topgames5` - Displays the top 10 or top 5 games played that month.
 `!help` -  Says a little joke then informs the user that !topgames is the only command.

 ## Prerequisites